cometbft/cometbft/spec/p2p/reactor/p2p-api.md

     func (sw *Switch) MarkPeerAsGood(peer Peer)

 At the moment, it is up to the consensus reactor to vet a peer.
-A peer is marked as good whenever the consensus protocol collects a multiple of `votesToContributeToBecomeGoodPeer = 10000` useful votes or `blocksToContributeToBecomeGoodPeer = 10000` useful block parts from that peer.
+In the current logic, a peer is marked as good whenever the consensus protocol collects a multiple of `votesToContributeToBecomeGoodPeer = 10000` useful votes or `blocksToContributeToBecomeGoodPeer = 10000` useful block parts from that peer.
-A vote or block part are "useful" when they are valid, expected by the node at that stage of the protocol, and received for the first time;
-duplicated or redundant messages, fairly common in gossip-based communication, are not counted as "useful".
+By "useful", the consensus implementation considers messages that are valid and that are received by the node when the node is expected for such information, which excludes for instance duplicated or late received messages.

 ### Stopping Peers